 Sometimes it’s hard to find the right company for a romantic trip.
-To experience new emotions and find a moment to put your thoughts together, you should try traveling without a companion for a change.
-And we'll tell you where to go.
+To experience new emotions and find a moment to put your thoughts together, you should try traveling without a companion.
+Discover the most romantic cities in the world for solos:

 Dublin is a controversial city, which is proud of its history and international population.
 It’s almost impossible not to fall in love with it.